Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

 Although the learned methods have made significant progresses, the compression performance can be further improved.
-First, the previous entropy model methods only use a single distribution, which is not optimal for every image.
-Second, the latent representations still exist some spatial redundancy.
+First, the previous entropy models only use a single distribution, which is not optimal for every latent.
+Second, the latents still exist some spatial redundancy.
 In order to address these issues, we make the following contributions in this paper:

-$\bullet\,$Instead of using a single probability distribution model, we propose a discretized Gaussian-Laplacian-Logistic mixture model, which is much more flexible and accurate in estimating the probability distributions of the latent representations.
+$\bullet\,$ Instead of using a single probability model, we propose a discretized Gaussian-Laplacian-Logistic mixture model (GLLMM), which is more flexible and efficient in estimating the conditional probabilities of the latents, given the same complexity.
+In fact, the previous models are special cases of the proposed model.
 Ablation studies demonstrate that the proposed joint model outperforms all previously proposed single models.
 For example, it achieves 0.1-0.15 dB gain in PSNR compared to the GMM model for the Kodak dataset.

-$\bullet\,$We improve the basic building block of the encoder network by developing a concatenated residual module (CRM), with additional shortcut connections.
+$\bullet\,$ We improve the basic building block of the encoder network by developing a concatenated residual module (CRM), with additional shortcut connections.
 The CRM improves the information flow, reduces the correlation of the output, and improves the training of the network.
 Ablation studies using the Kodak dataset show that the proposed CRM can achieve 0.2-0.3 dB gain in terms of PSNR compared to the original residual blocks.
 We also conduct ablation studies to compared the performances of CRMS with two and three stages of residual blocks.

-$\bullet\,$One of the key contributions of \cite{Lee_2021} is the post-processing component, which achieves 0.5 dB gain in \cite{Lee_2021} compared to its baseline.
+$\bullet\,$ One of the key contributions of \cite{Lee_2021} is the post-processing component, which achieves 0.5 dB gain in \cite{Lee_2021} compared to its baseline.
 We also investigate the performance of this component in our scheme.
 However, our experiments show that there is no need to apply the post-processing in our method, because the proposed CRM and entropy model have done a good job.
 This also reduces the complexity of the scheme.